winryl1/SOURCE-NOTES/School/1. Core Subjects/Oral Comm/Concept of Communication.md

 2. Eye Behavior
 3. Body Posture
 4. Gestures
 ### Proxemics
-It refers to the space/distance between the sender and receiver.
-The way you distance yourself from people can indicate different meanings: closer = you like the person/are comfortable with them; farther: you dislike the person/not in good terms)
+It refers to the space/distance between the participants.
+The way you distance yourself from people can indicate different meanings.
+- Standing Closer to someone = you are familiar with him/her
+- Standing farther = not familiar/you do not know him/her
 ### Chronemics
 It refers to the role of time in the communication process.
-It reflects **how people perceive and value time,** which can vary across different people.
+It reflects **how people perceive and value time,** which can vary across different cultures.
 - Punctuality:
 	- Earlier: can indicate respect, professionalism, higher level of importance for the other person
 	- Later: disorganization, lower level of importance, disrespect